shawnscode/crayon/README.md

 [![Crate](https://img.shields.io/crates/v/crayon.svg)](https://crates.io/crates/crayon)
 [![License](https://img.shields.io/crates/l/crayon.svg)](https://github.com/shawnscode/crayon/blob/master/LICENSE-APACHE)

-Crayon is a small, portable and extensible game framework written in Rust.
+Crayon is a small, portable and extensible game framework written.
 It is written with a minimalistic modular design philosophy, and built from the ground up to focus on cache friendly data layouts in multicore environments.
 It is loosely inspired by some amazing blogs on [bitsquid](https://bitsquid.blogspot.de) and [molecular](https://blog.molecular-matters.com).
 Some goals include:

 - Extensible through external code modules;
 - Run on macOS, Linux, Windows, iOS, Android from the same source;